 LEARNING OBJECTIVES: Research shows that families who understand what students are working toward will be more likely to provide the encouragement and support needed for learning.
-What information would be helpful for families to know as they support their student?
+What information would be helpful for families to know as they support their students?
 What real-life applications of the content are there that can provide an opportunity for families to ask and explore content with students?
 What are the best ways to communicate learning objectives?
+What extension activities can family do?
+What tools do you send home to help families (kits, protocols, learning prompts, fun ideas to apply knowledge).

+CAPACITY FOR USING KEY TECHNOLOGIES:

-KEY TECHNOLOGIES: Some learning may include the internet (Zoom, Google Meet, GoToMeeting, Schoology, Google Classroom, ClassDojo, etc.).
+Some learning may include the internet (Zoom, Google Meet, GoToMeeting, Schoology, Google Classroom, ClassDojo, etc.).
+See the list below.
+Families may or may not know how to use this.
+How can you level the playing field through technology, technology coaching, and social connection through technology.